HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 ## Challenges:

 Heterscedasticity occurs in the data.
 We have tried weighted least squares, log transformations, and ridge with quadratic without success of eliminating heterscedasticity.
-However, because the only real difference is seen with higher prices, $30,000 and above, and there are fewer data points at this extreme, we will continue with analysis.
+However, the only real difference is seen with higher prices where there are fewer data points at this extreme.
+Since the results of the models still make sense, higher quality equals higher price, then we can still continue with analysis as we derive adequate information from the model.

 ![image](https://github.com/user-attachments/assets/38a7d90c-e69c-4120-92fc-6bec77481182)